focus-editor/focus/LOG.md

     + Use selected text from active editor if on one line on activation
     + Draw the number of results and files
     + Limit the number of results
+    + Allow any number of chars for search
     - When jumping to cursor, align to the left
     - Open files:
         + On enter